22127025/personal-website/_projects/trial_project.md

 ⚠️  This project is a work-in-progress.
 Please check back later! ⚠️

 A few weeks ago, I scraped the StubHub website for World Series ticket prices during the 2022 World Series in Philadelphia.
-It was an exciting time here in Philly, and prices skyrocketed due to high demand.
-This data project explores ticket prices over time, specifically exploring the similarities between ticket prices and options in the stock market.
-A few weeks ago, I scraped the StubHub website for World Series ticket prices during the 2022 World Series in Philadelphia.
-It was an exciting time here in Philly, and prices skyrocketed due to high demand.
-This data project explores ticket prices over time, specifically exploring the similarities between ticket prices and options in the stock market.

-A few weeks ago, I scraped the StubHub website for World Series ticket prices during the 2022 World Series in Philadelphia.
-It was an exciting time here in Philly, and prices skyrocketed due to high demand.
-This data project explores ticket prices over time, specifically exploring the similarities between ticket prices and options in the stock market.

-A few weeks ago, I scraped the StubHub website for World Series ticket prices during the 2022 World Series in Philadelphia.
-It was an exciting time here in Philly, and prices skyrocketed due to high demand.
-This data project explores ticket prices over time, specifically exploring the similarities between ticket prices and options in the stock market.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">